smarkwal/tomcat-session-logout-listener/README.md

 # Usage

-Send an HTTP `GET` request to the session logout endpoint with a parameter `username` set to the username of the user to be logged out:
+Send an HTTP `GET` or `POST` request to the session logout endpoint with a parameter `username` set to the username of the user to be logged out:

 ```
 GET /session-logout-listener?username=alice